 We discuss the importance of using statistically robust and resistant metrics to evaluate time-series forecasts as well as equitable metrics to evaluate deterministic ramp forecasts.
 When evaluating forecasts, we advise accounting for multiple metrics for a comprehensive analysis.
 If outliers exist in the data set, the choice of metrics can affect the relative errors between forecasts and thus the deduced conclusions.
-For instance, relative to its members, an ensemble mean can display superb skills with RMSE while yields a modest median absolute error.
-Furthermore, analysts should spend time to understand the characteristics of the metrics they choose, for instance, the PSS accounts for TN while the SEDS does not.
+For instance, relative to its members, an ensemble mean can display superb skills with RMSE while yielding a modest median absolute error.
+Furthermore, analysts should spend time understanding the characteristics of the metrics they choose; for instance, the PSS accounts for TN while the SEDS does not.
 Depending on the goals, analysts should consider various ramp definitions in the analysis.
 Sometimes strong ramps have larger financial implications than weak ramps, and the same applies to down ramps compared to up ramps.

 We explore the strengths and weakness of ensemble means in this study.
-An ensemble mean shaves off the extreme forecasts of its members and its smooth pattern acts as a double-edged sword.
+An ensemble mean shaves off the extreme forecasts of its members, and its smooth pattern acts as a double-edged sword.
 In time-series forecast evaluation using single-value metrics such as RMSE and median absolute error, ensemble means often have acceptable errors and do not yield the most errors among all ensemble members at any time steps.
 The wisdom of the crowd prevails in time-series forecasts because an ensemble mean squashes the differences and underscores the common features between ensemble members.

 However, ensemble means underperform in ramp forecasts.
-In deterministic ramp-forecast evaluations using the 2x2 contingency table, ensemble means become less skillful than many of their ensemble members, assuming the members have adequate ramp-forecasting skills.
-Ramp forecasts of a voting system among individual ensemble members on indicating ramps often yield more correct ramp predictions than an ensemble mean, where the latter has a higher chance to miss forecasting ramps.
+In deterministic ramp forecast evaluations using the 2x2 contingency table, ensemble means become less skillful than many of their ensemble members, assuming the members have adequate ramp forecasting skills.
+Ramp forecasts of a voting system among individual ensemble members on indicating ramps often yield more correct ramp predictions than an ensemble mean, where the latter has a higher chance of missing forecast ramps.
 A sensitive voting scheme also leads to a larger number of forecast ramps.
 With a voting scheme, a trade-off usually exists between larger FP and more TP with fewer FN.
 A sensitive voting scheme can be useful when missing extreme ramp events (FN) brings costly consequences.
-In contrast to time series-forecasting, the wisdom of the crowd carries a different meaning in ramp forecasting, where member-voting at each time step becomes advantageous in ramp detection.
+In contrast to time series forecasting, the wisdom of the crowd carries a different meaning in ramp forecasting, where member voting at each time step becomes advantageous in ramp detection.
 Ultimately, the skill of an ensemble mean as well as a voting scheme is dictated by the skill of the ensemble members.
 Skillful ensemble members yield a skillful ensemble mean.

 Conclusions

 Through this study, we established and showcased a code base, WE-Validate, to evaluate multiple wind forecasts in a consistent fashion.
 WE-Validate, written in Python, is open-source, modularized, and extensible by users.
 We select two case studies in a benchmark exercise to exhibit the systematic forecast evaluation procedure lay out in WE-Validate.
-Participants from the industry and academia engaged in the benchmark exercise and contributed to its success, and we analyzed their data submissions via WE-Validate in this work.
+Participants from industry and academia engaged in the benchmark exercise and contributed to its success, and we analyzed their data submissions via WE-Validate in this work.

 We discuss the importance of employing statistically robust and resistant metrics as well as equitable skill scores.
-We analyzed the collected data with median absolute error, an example of robust and resistant metric, and the Peirce skill score (PSS), an example of equitable skill score.
-We also recommend using the symmetric extreme dependency score (SEDS), an asymptotically equitable metric, to evaluate forecasts of rare events such as wind ramps.
+We analyzed the collected data with a median absolute error, an example of a robust and resistant metric, and the Peirce skill score, an example of an equitable skill score.
+We also recommended using the symmetric extreme dependency score, an asymptotically equitable metric, to evaluate forecasts of rare events such as wind ramps.